focus-editor/focus/LOG.md

     - Save undo/redo history in temporary files

 - When cutting search results in finder, go by characters and not bytes

-- Tokenizer:
-    + Identifiers can start with _
-    + Make $ a separate token
-    + Backtick as a separate token
-    + Parse @notes
-    + ^
-    - Report any invalid tokens and fix them
-    - Allow \ in identifiers
-    - Browse everything in the modules folder and try to find anything that sticks out

 - Search:
     - Implement case-insensitive search in buffer